 R-8.2.1/1: The MG is required to support at least transport level measurements.

-NOTE 1 – This is the very minimum requirement, applicable for almost all MG scenarios (related to RTP topologies, related to metric types according clause 3.2.6).
+NOTE 1 – This is the very minimum requirement, applicable for almost all MG scenarios (related to RTP topologies, related to metric types according to clause 3.2.6).

-R-8.2.1/2: The MG is required to support transport level metrics, independent of the supported H.248 connection model ("all IP" or "IP-to-non-IP") and independent of RTP topologies.
+R-8.2.1/2: The MG is required to support transport level metrics, independent of the supported H.248 IP connection model ("all IP" or "IP-to-non-IP") and independent of RTP topologies.

 8.2.2 Location and metric type specific restrictions